Table of contents:

 Inside the MockEngine block, you can assert things from the request, or decide how to generate a response based on the request.

-Now you can use the new client HttpRedirect feature to follow HTTP Location
+Now you can use the new client HttpRedirect feature to follow HTTP Location-based redirections.

 Read the documentation for more information.

-Reading an empty body as String with an Httpclient (HttpClient.get<String>
+Reading an empty body as String with an Httpclient (HttpClient.get<String>) was causing a

 Ktor implements secure sockets using CIO, and the TLS available before 0.9.3 missed some cypher suites and encryption methods.
 We have updated it to support more required stuff.